icaoberg/simple-slack/README.md

 # simple-slack
-A simple script to send messages to my Slack workspace.
+A simple script to send direct messages to some users or post on a channel om my workspace.

 ## Disclaimer
 :warning: This script is for personal use.
 I am just sharing it in case some people might find it useful.